Home » Articles » Topic » People » Presidents » Donald Trump

 Trump investigated during his presidency

-While the three criminal indictments came after Trump left the presidency, he fought accusations of inappropriate or illegal behavior throughout his years in office.
+While Trump faced four criminal indictments after he left the presidency, he also fought accusations of inappropriate or illegal behavior throughout his years in office.

-In 2018, his former attorney, Michael Cohen, pleaded guilty to breaking campaign finance laws related to a payment to a former Playboy model — the case that later led to business fraud charges against Trump after he left office.
-The payment was designed to keep a story about an alleged affair between her and Trump out of the news during the presidential campaign.
+In 2018, Trump’s former attorney, Michael Cohen, pleaded guilty to breaking campaign finance laws related to a payment to a former Playboy model — a case that later led to business fraud charges against Trump after he left office.
+The payment was designed to keep a story about an alleged affair between her and Trump out of the news during Trump’s 2016 presidential campaign.
 Cohen released a tape of a conversation with Trump that indicated that Trump was aware of plans to make a payment.

 The Republican-controlled Senate acquitted him.